MDS-book/MDS-book/README.md

-# MDS-book-supplementary
+# MDS-book
-Supplementary material (such as Python scripts or figures) for the MDS book.
+This is the main repository for supplementary material (such as Python scripts or figures) for the MDS book.

 <!--